installo-lib/cfd/README.md

 # cfd
-cfd is a solver for computational fluid dynamics
+cfd is a fluid dynamics solver